-A distance-learning course jointly run by Aston University and The University of Manchester.
+A distance-learning course run by Aston University.

 Recent legislation has extended independent prescribing rights to optometrists, subject to the satisfactory completion of a General Optical Council (GOC) accredited training course.
 The restriction to the range of medicines that can be used and conditions that can be treated for IP optometrists is by reference to their competence: ‘Optometrist Independent Prescribers should be able to prescribe any licensed medicine for ocular conditions, affecting the eye and adnexa, within the recognised area of expertise and competence of the optometrist.’